Chocolate Lover’s Eclairs

 - 1 package (5.1 ounces) instant vanilla pudding mix

 - 1 teaspoon vanilla extract

 - 2 to 3 tablespoons hot water

-- For icing, melt chocolate and butter in a saucepan over low heat.
+- For icing, melt chocolate and butter in a small saucepan over low heat.
 Stir in sugar.
 Add hot water until icing is smooth and reaches desired consistency.
-Cool slightly. spread over eclairs.
+Cool slightly.
+Spread over eclairs.
 Chill until serving.
-Yield: 8-9 servings.

 Nutrition Facts1 each: 470 calories, 28g fat (17g saturated fat), 174mg cholesterol, 492mg sodium, 48g carbohydrate (34g sugars, 1g fiber), 7g protein.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

 This is the best eclair recipe that I've tried.
 The pate choux is perfect.
 My oven seems to bake hotter than it should, so I reduce the baking time by a couple minutes.

 So, so good!
 I could barely keep my fingers out of the filling and the shells are so light.
 They are kind of messy when you eat them, so you might want to do so with a fork.
 So easy.

 DELECTABLE!
 The whole family practically begs me to make it at every holiday.
 A tad on the messy side, but still delicious.